solacese/terraform-ansible-solace-sdkperf/keys/README.md

 SSH Keys to access the VMs can be stored on this directory.

-If there are no preexiting SSH Keys, they can be created by running the following command:
+If there are no preexisting SSH Keys, they can be created by running the following command:

    ```
      ssh-keygen.exe -f new_key